 The ordinance amendment would add regulations for digital display signage to Article XIX Advertising Regulations.
 Any subsequent digital signage applications would be subject to the development regulations stated in Ordinance No. 348, Article XIX Advertising Regulations.
 Any subsequent proposed digital signage project would be separately examined in accordance with CEQA, as well as be required to comply the regulations and policies as governed by the Riverside County Airport Land Use Commission (ALUC).
 If required, a project site for digital signage would need to be consistent with ALUC conditions for development within certain Airport Land Use Compatibility Zones.
-However, to conduct environmental analysis on the unspecified number of potential future signage applications based upon this ordinance amendment throughout the County would be entirely speculative and would not lead to meaningful analysis or informed decision-making.
+The ordinance amendment states that within an Airport Influence Area, the proposed Digital Display shall be submitted to the Airport Land Use Commission for review and compliance with applicable Airport Land Use Compatibility Plan.
+The ordinance amendment has requirements for digital display transitions that would not allow instantaneous image changes, seamless transitions from one image to the next with no strobing effect, and no moving text or images are allowed.
+Still images only shall be allowed without flashing, blinking scintillating, traveling, intermittent or moving lights.
+The digital display would not be allowed to produce the optical illusion of movement, or use animation/videos.
+Regardless, to conduct environmental analysis on the unspecified number of potential future signage applications based upon this ordinance amendment throughout the County would be entirely speculative and would not lead to meaningful analysis or informed decision-making.
 Potential future digital signage applications would be distinct projects standing on their own, with their own independent utility, which would require their own County review, approval and CEQA compliance.
 Pursuant to a letter from ALUC dated May 22, 2023, the proposed amendment was found consistent with all Riverside County Airport Land Use Compatibility Plans.
 Thus, the proposed ordinance amendment would not result in an inconsistency with an Airport Master Plan.
 Impacts would be less than significant.